Stress Knowledge Map

 Basic schema

-The basic schemae of the PSS database (in terms of reactions) is shown below:
+The basic schema of the PSS database (in terms of reactions) is shown below:

 For a more detailed description of the schema, see: PSS database schema